lexay/egs-bot/README.md

 updates.

 ### About the project
-And this app's sole purpose is to scrape info about the free games, released by EGS and push notifications to subscribed users in Telegram. (love scraping and web crawlers btw!)
+1. This app's sole purpose is to scrape info about the free games, when they are released by EGS.
+Love scraping and web crawlers btw!

-##### Features:
-App sends the name, description and link of EGS's freebies to subscribed users in Telegram via a bot.
-It could retrieve more information at the early stage of its development, but I decided the data was enough to get the idea what's being released.
+2. Then the app sends the name, description and link of EGS's freebies to subscribed users to a specific channel in Telegram via a bot.

+The Scraper part of the app could retrieve more information at the early stage of its development, but I decided the data was enough to get the idea what's being released.
 The app got a simplier interface.

-App is designed to work on a free tier instance of Heroku.
-The app leverages Ruby Threads to overcome the free tier limitations for > 1 launched processes atst there, so it forks the main process.

-App loops over its tasks, it will retry if one of the tasks fails.
-It waits till the next release date after all tasks have succeeded.

-App handles subscribing and unsubscribing users to the bot properly.
-All users subscribed to the bot are saved to your DB, so you will not lose them accidentally.

-App also saves the state if the user got hes/hers much needed information about the released games, so the bot will not make the users angry by sending them the same data over and over again in case this task fails(esp. repeatedly).

 ### TODO
 I wanna dive into Docker some more(exciting piece of Tech!) in the future, so